sheezer/Data-Projects/ML-EDA Project/README.md

 ### 1.1 Reading Data with SQL

+Creates a SQL connection to a sample SQL database from within a jupyter notebook.

+*Tools: Pandas, Sqlite3*

 ### 1.2 Reading Data with Baseball Dataset

 ### 1.3 Data Cleaning with Ames Housing Dataset